Boston ARTCC Mentor Program

 All position certifications and promotions will follow this sequence of steps.
 If the trainee does not meet the required standard at any step prior to #4, he will be referred back to the mentor/instructor group for further training and the process restarts.

-1. Mentor/Instructors determine that trainee is ready for certification for a position, with the trainee having successfully completed local procedures tests based on the training syllabi.
+2. Mentor/Instructors determine that trainee is ready for certification for a position, with the trainee having successfully completed local procedures tests based on the training syllabi.
 Certification to work a position comes through the trainee having passed the requisite knowledge tests as well as having passed an over-the-shoulder review of traffic handling in the position.
-OTS' are performed by mentor/instructors.
+OTS' are performed by a mentor or instructor.

-3. For promotion to Senior Student, the trainee must have passed the requisite knowledge exams and a Staff /Mentor Instructor gives an over-the-shoulder checkride to verify the student's qualifications for promotion.
-If promotion to C1 or higher, skip to step 4.
+3. For promotion to Senior Student or Controller, the trainee must have passed the requisite knowledge exams and only a Staff Instructor can give an over-the-shoulder checkride to verify the student's qualifications for promotion.

-4. Recommendation to Boston ARTCC Chief for promotion (per VATUSA SOP).
+4. Recommendation to vZBW ATM and TA for promotion (per VATUSA SOP).
 If approved, Boston local procedures tests must have been passed and the VATUSA written and normal promotion procedures are applied.
-Checkrides for C1 and higher are performed by the Chief Instructor and Chief or Asst.
-Chief, with the aid of Instuctors/Mentors as needed.